nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 We extract normalised search volumes for keywords in industry vocabularies from Google Search Trends and use the results to produce measures of industrial exposure to Covid-19.
 In order to do this we:

 1. Take weekly search volumes by keyword to generate monthly averages.
 2. Normalise the search volume of each keyword by its salience in a SIC division.
 This means that keywords that are more salient for the industry will have a stronger weight when estimating its exposure to Covid-19 than terms that are less salient (ie occur more frequently in other divisions).
-For example, in Division 25 in table \ref{@tbl:examples} `metal` will be more salient (and have more weight when estimating that division's exposure to Covid-19) than a generic term such as `components`.
+For example, in Division 25 in [@tbl:examples] `metal` will be more salient (and have more weight when estimating that division's exposure to Covid-19) than a generic term such as `components`.
 3. Normalise search volumes by the total volume of searches in the industry vocabulary.
 This means that keywords that account for a larger proportion of all searches in an industry vocabulary will have a bigger weight in determining its exposure to Covid-19.
 4. Rescale 2020 and 2021 normalised keyword search volumes by the normalised search volumes in equivalent 2019 months in order to capture deviations from a pre-Covid-19 baseline and account for seasonality in searches (ie the fact that people are more likely to search for information about air transport when they are planning their holidays at the beginning of the year, or for information about sports when a tournament starts).
 5. Calculate the average of 2019-rescaled keyword search volumes in a division weighted by the share of division search accounted by that keyword.